piechartssuck/courses/content/syllabus/index.md

 #### Quatrics

 You will need access to your WVU <a href='https://wvu.qualtrics.com/' target='_blank'>Qualtrics</a> account.
 Please go to the site and check if you can login.
-If you are enrolled as a WVU student, then you should have access.
-However if you do not, submit a <a href='https://wvu.atlassian.net/servicedesk/customer/portals' target='_blank'>ticket to IT</a> or give them a ring at [304-293-4444](callto:%20304-293-4444).
+If not, please submit a <a href='https://wvu.atlassian.net/servicedesk/customer/portals' target='_blank'>ticket to IT</a> or give them a ring at [304-293-4444](callto:%20304-293-4444).

 ## Assignments and Grades